 Natural Gas Benefits and Considerations

-Compressed and liquefied natural gas are clean, domestically produced alternative fuels.
+Compressed natural gas (CNG) and liquefied natural gas (LNG) are clean, domestically produced alternative fuels.
 Using these fuels in natural gas vehicles increases energy security and can lower emissions.
 Using renewable natural gas provides even more benefits.
 Like any alternative fuel, there are some considerations to take into account when contemplating the use of CNG or LNG.

 Natural gas vehicles (NGVs) are similar to gasoline or diesel vehicles with regard to power, acceleration, and cruising speed.
 The driving range of NGVs is generally less than that of comparable gasoline and diesel vehicles because, with natural gas, less overall energy content can be stored in the same size tank as the more energy dense gasoline or diesel fuels.
 Extra natural gas storage tanks or the use of LNG can help increase range for larger vehicles.